The ICARS strategy is based on four interconnected pillars:

 ICARS engages with national and international partners to raise awareness and promote the need for Implementation Research in AMR as a means to deliver on NAPs, as well as advocate for more investment in this area of research.

 We aim to influence more funders and policymakers, at a national and international level, to prioritise this area of research and increase their investment.
 In addition, our goal is to become the ‘go to’ partner for AMR Implementation Research and intervention development in LMICs.
+This pillar covers our efforts to raise awareness of and promote the need for and mobilise national and international commitment for intervention and implementation research as a means to deliver on AMR National Action Plans, while advocating for more investment in this area of research.

 Pillar 4: Support targeted capacity and capability of AMR champions in LMICs